-- 7. Measure and record the number of points covered (of 17 points) on the densiometer standing 0.3 m from the water's edge on the LEFT bank facing into the terrestrial portion of the riparian transect, away from the stream.
+- e.
+Record the values on the mobile device or on the Canopy Cover Datasheet under "Center-Upstream", "Center-River Left", "Center-Downstream", and "Center-River Right". - 7.
+Measure and record the number of points covered (of 17 points) on the densiometer standing 0.3 m from the water's edge on the LEFT bank facing into the terrestrial portion of the riparian transect, away from the stream.
 Take only one reading at this bank.
-Set up the monopod such that the densiometer is 0.3 m above the land surface and it is level. - a.
-Record the values on the Canopy Cover Datasheet under "Left Bank-River Left". - 8.
+Set up the densiometer such that it is 0.3 m above the land surface and that it is level. - a.
+Record the values on the mobile device or on the Canopy Cover Datasheet under "Left Bank-River Left". - 8.
 Measure and record the number of densiometer points covered standing 0.3 m from the water's edge on the RIGHT bank facing into the terrestrial portion of the riparian transect, away from the stream.
 Take only one reading at this bank.
-Set up the monopod such that the densiometer is 0.3 m above the land surface and it is level. - a.
-Record the values on the Canopy Cover Datasheet under "Right Bank-River Right".
+Set up the densiometer such that it is 0.3 m above the land surface and that it is level. - a.
+Record the values on the mobile device or on the Canopy Cover Datasheet under "Right Bank-River Right".